1918 map of railroads at height of U.S. railroad industry

 The composition of the line we make as we ride will take multiple forms: an ephemeral and celebratory line drawn as we ride, large flags attached to our bicycles and photographed from above; inscribed digitally by recording our GPS coordinates; and documented with a GoPro video camera mounted to my bicycle.

 The large-scale drawing will link existent lines in the land into a newly imagined line.
 Video of the ride may be interwoven with histories of the railroads along the route and their relationship to the development of the American West.
 In collaboration with a cartographer I am creating a map of each ride using the recorded GPS data, and current and historical datasets.
-The final format of the visual artifacts will be photographic and cartographic prints and a video (for display), and a book.
+The final format of the visual artifacts will be photographic and cartographic prints, a video, and a book.

 In June 2014, we completed Drawing Ride 1, bicycling from Seattle, Washington, to the Idaho/Montana border.
 Drawing Ride 2, from Montana to the Wyoming/Nebraska border, took place in June of 2017, and Drawing Ride 3, across Nebraska, in June of 2019.
 Drawing Ride 4 is tentatively scheduled for summer 2024.